Aravind1105/AERQ-Proj-frontend/README.md

 Please go through the rules in the backend before you start the game here.

-For new Options, Please add it in src/constants/index.ts file.
-Also, add the rule for the new option in the backend.
+For new Options, Please add it in src/constants/index.ts file and also add the rule definition(Optional).
+And, Eventually add the rule for the new option in the backend.

 ## Available Scripts